 Tax credits: These are benefits and perks awarded to less fortunate citizens by the government to save them some cash.
 They are many and might include earned income tax credit, elderly and disabled tax credit, child tax credit, or retirement savings contribution credit.

 - There is a proper distribution of the tax burden.
 Those with broader financial shoulders carry the heaviest burden.

 - There is a reduction in tax amounts for the less fortunate in society to ensure their tax burden is not crippling.

-- The government receives a lot of revenue, as compared to a proportional tax system.
+- The government collects more tax revenue, as compared to a proportional tax system.

 Progressive vs Regressive Tax System

 The opposite of the progressive system is the regressive tax rate where tax liability reduces as the taxable amount increases.
 Regardless of the rate used, the government aims to collect money from citizens.
 After pooling all the money together, it can provide public goods and services such as infrastructure and healthcare.